 The Inuit are the descendants of the Thule people who migrated to Labrador from the Canadian arctic 700 to 800 years ago.
 The primary Inuit settlements are Nain, Hopedale, Postville, Makkovik and Rigolet on the north coast of Labrador, but Inuit people are also found in a number of other Labrador communities.
 They are represented by the Labrador Inuit Association.

-Courtesy of the Newfoundland Museum, St. John's, NL.
+Courtesy of The Rooms Provincial Museum Division, St. John's, NL.